 Park update: Starting Saturday, February 13, the High Line will be closed south of 14th Street due to neighboring construction work.
 The southernmost access point is now 14th Street (elevator/stairs).
 Follow us on Twitter at @highlinenyc for updates.

 After collecting and reviewing 80 proposals from a wide range of artists nominated by an international advisory committee, High Line Art has shortlisted 12 proposals for further consideration for the third and fourth High Line Plinth commissions.
 The selected proposals—by artists Iván Argote, Nina Beier, Margarita Cabrera, Nick Cave, Banu Cennetoğlu, Rafa Esparza, Teresita Fernández, Kapwani Kiwanga, Lu Pingyuan, Pamela Rosenkranz, Mary Sibande, and Andra Ursuţa—are on view as sculptural maquettes.

 The artists hail from five continents, coming from Canada, China, Colombia, Denmark, Mexico, Romania, South Africa, Switzerland, Turkey, and throughout the United States.
 They bring a range of perspectives, with proposals that touch on colonialism, climate change, human rights, spirituality, and the natural world.

-An exhibition of sculptural models of their proposed artworks will be exhibited on the High Line beginning in January 2021.
 Two out of the 12 shortlisted proposals will be selected as the third and fourth High Line Plinth commissions, to be installed in 2022 and 2024 respectively.
 Each Plinth commission will be on view for 18 months.